SCOPE OF THIS CHAPTER

 - Further Information

-Self-harm can be described as wide range of behaviours that someone does to themselves in a deliberate and usually hidden way.
-In the vast majority of cases self-harm remains a secretive behaviour that can go on for a long time without being discovered.
-Many children and young people may struggle to express their feelings in another way and will need a supportive response to assist them to explore their feelings and behaviour and the possible outcomes for them.
+- Many children and young people may struggle to express their feelings in another way and will need a supportive response to assist them to explore their feelings and behaviour and to help them find appropriate help and support.

 The indicators that a child or young person may be at risk of taking actions to harm themselves or attempt suicide can cover a wide range of life events such as bereavement, bullying at school or a variety of forms of cyber bullying, often via mobile phones, homophobic bullying, mental health problems including eating disorders, family problems such as domestic violence and abuse or any form of child abuse as well as conflict between the child and parents.